-Shop Manager Gabby, her assistant Tammy, and their co-workers Mellee, Summer and Tiffany are our hard-working front-of-house team.
+Team leaders Gabby and Mellee and their co-workers Sheree, Summer, Kasey and Tiffany comprise our hard-working front-of-house team.

 They answer the phones and welcome visitors with a friendly smile and tips on making the most of their day (“Would you like a bag of seeds to feed the kangaroos?”).

-From Blinky Bill’s Café they serve a tempting array of snack and meals to satisfy even the heartiest appetite– from Devonshire teas to Tammy’s famous lasagne.
+From Blinky Bill’s Café they serve a tempting array of snacks and meals to satisfy even the heartiest appetite– from Devonshire teas to homemade lasagne.

 Responding to customer requests, they prepare veggie wraps, gluten-free options and the delectable ‘Billabong Burger’.
 Mellee has recently introduced healthier menu items such as quiches and frittata, with vegetarian and kids’ choices available.

-The team will also fire up the barbecue to cater for tour groups, parties and meetings.
+The team will also fire up the barbecue to cater for tour groups, parties and school excursions.

-Mellee keeps the Gift Shop stocked with a variety of souvenirs and gifts for the folks back home.
+Mellee keeps the Gift Shop stocked with a variety of wildlife-themed souvenirs and gifts for the folks back home.

 Overall, they complement the work of the Rangers to ensure that everyone who comes through the door enjoys the best possible time in our native wildlife sanctuary.